juju2143/YukiBot-Discord/README.md

 npm start
 ```
 It's this easy.
 The bot will now listen to any message on every server and PM it's on.
 It is recommended to create a separate account for your bot, just in case.

+There's a few commands in the `cmds/` directory you can load in `config.json`, a good template to write your own would be `cmds/test.js`.

 Type `!help` in the chat to see what commands are available and have fun ^_^